-To conclude, our study provides an overview of the Ethereum PoS consensus layer and underwrites the need and desire for increased decentralization --- especially in light of the security concerns posed by heightened centralization in the consensus layer.
+To conclude, we provide an overview of the Ethereum PoS consensus layer and underwrite the need and desire for increased decentralization --- especially in light of the security concerns posed by heightened consensus layer centralization.